MGNute/stamps_2024_assembly_tutorial/binning_validation.md

 which metabat2
 ```

+If that printed a path to a `metabat2` file (e.g. `/opt/miniconda3/envs/checkm2/bin/metabat2`), then skip the next step and go right to "Collecting the Data from Last Time"

 **NOTE**: It is possible that that instalation may run into an error (related to libboost, but that's for another day).
 If it does, you'll have to create a second environment for metabat2 and switch between them as needed.
 As of the 7/25 morning session the command above appears to be working, but in case it doesn't the following will create a separate conda environment for MetaBAT2 that you can switch in and out of below.
 (See the lines with `# NOTE:` at the start of them.)

 ```